Police: Person of interest in Md. girls' vanishing

 This isn't the first time that police have singled out a person of interest.

 In 1987, for instance, detectives pursued a possible link involving a convicted child molester imprisoned in North Carolina but did not bring any charges.
-That same year, the police said the girls had been seen at the mall with a man who had a briefcase containing a tape recorder, according to news accounts.
-Manger said Welch is not believed to be the same person.
+Police have also earlier said the girls were seen at the mall with a man who had a briefcase containing a tape recorder, according to news accounts, though Manger said Welch is not believed to be the same person.